The Secret to Artistic Motivation with Tara Kate

 Put it to Practice:

-If not, they’re worth trying.
-You might find that you don’t require big leaps in learning to feel good about your efforts.
-That when you can feel yourself making even small steps in the right direction, it’s enough to help you stay excited about where you’re heading.
+You may find that you don’t need big leaps to feel good about your efforts.
+Sometimes, noticing yourself take a few small steps in the right direction is more than enough to stay excited about where you’re heading.

 Design your art practice.